 Well, now for the bad news is: it ain’t gonna last.

-Visits to Komodo Island are about to be only for tourists willing and able to drop serious cash to see the famous Komodo dragon.
+Visits to Komodo Island could one day be only for tourists able to drop serious cash to see the famous Komodo dragon.

 Future visits: rich people only